 There is an attitudinal shift that the customer service industry is witnessing - more and more customers are now demanding to find the answers themselves.

 So, when you fill all your online presence with an FAQ section that helps customers get the answers they are seeking, you give them a feeling of empowerment.
 An event that helps you in two ways-

 You can also incorporate a chatbot into your omnichannel customer services strategy to provide this much-needed self-help option to your customers.

-The Live chat option has tended to become a lifesaver for a number of businesses operating across the globe.
+The Live chat software option has tended to become a lifesaver for a number of businesses operating across the globe.
 This shift has been brought around by the trend that millennials have brought along them.
 With more and more millennials now entering the workforce, the need of being present in real-time is becoming all the more important for businesses.
 It is therefore important that chat be made part of your omnichannel strategy.
-The chat can be initiated from any of the messaging platforms like Whatsapp, Apple business chat, Team, Slack, etc and connected to Live agents.
+The chatbot can be initiated from any of the messaging platforms like Whatsapp, Apple Business chat, Team, Slack, etc, and connected to Live agents.

-Contact our team of experts to help set up your real-time omnichannel platform, which will let you integrate different channels like – Telephony, SMS, Email, Social Media, Chat, Chatbot on a single interface and give your agents a single queue of queries coming from different platforms.
-Our omnichannel tool also provides agents the full history of interactions with a customer across all the platforms.
+Contact our team of experts to help set up your real-time omnichannel platform, which will let you integrate different channels like – Telephony, SMS, Email, Social Media, Chat, and Chatbot on a single interface and give your agents a single queue of queries coming from different platforms.
+Our omnichannel contact center tool also provides agents a full history of interactions with a customer across all the platforms.